What is the short-term future of Progress 8?

 2. With no KS2 scores to use to set targets for students and subjects, I expect (would hope) that the vast majority of schools will still want systems that enable aspirational target-setting and the ability to both track progress through KS4 and evaluate it post-results in 2025 and 2026.

-No P8?
+No Progress 8?
 No problem

 Alps enables secondary schools to do all of the above.